This project is closed for feedback

 About the project

-We are seeking your input to help shape a connected, sustainable, and diverse new suburb, Kenny.
+We sought community and stakeholder input from July to August 2024 to help shape a connected, sustainable, and diverse new suburb, Kenny.

 Kenny, named after the pioneering Australian health practitioner, Elizabeth Kenny, will set a new benchmark for liveability in Canberra – with a focus on eco-friendly design, diverse housing options, Ngunnawal culture, nature and water connections and community infrastructure.

-The suburb is included in the ACT Government Indicative Land Release Program with initial releases from the 2026-27 financial year.
+The suburb is included in the ACT Government Indicative Land Release Program.
 In time the suburb is expected to be home to more than 4,000 residents.

 • Closely Connected: Easy access to amenities, nature, and jobs